daniezz/hello-world/README.md

 # hello-world
-This will be my forst repository
+This will be my first repository

+My name is Daniel and i really want to become a programmer.